Landscaping / Summer

 There is a great fluidity in this design.
 A radiant half-circle that spans out from the path - reflecting a record, cd or even a sound wave – which then runs into another half-circle from the other direction.
 Even the bay trees and the bushes in the border are cut to spherical shapes, all of which adds to that sense of movement and fluidity.
 To accentuate the planting we have used rings of Cornish Granite aggregate inside the circle; the stunning light grey with blue flecks really contrasts and enhances the circular pattern.

 The path to the front door is laid with Riverwashed Limestone.
-I went for a steel grey colour that really pops.
+David went for a steel grey colour that really pops.
 The path is constructed from different sized slabs set in a straight line to create a very contemporary look.

 The next garden was designed for Thrive, a charity that uses gardening to bring about positive changes in those living with a disability.